emhart/10-simple-rules-data-storage/manuscript/manuscript.md

    threatened species, or confidential business information?
  - Will institutional validation be required prior to releasing the data?
- - Does the funding agency mandate data deposition, and if so, where?
+ - Does the funding agency mandate data deposition in a publicly available archive, and if so, where and under what license?
  - Does the target journal mandate data deposition?

 None of these questions have universal answers, nor are they the only questions